artrivas/I2-HOFI/GETTING_STARTED.md

 - Download the extract the github source files to ./path_to_source_dir/I2-HOFI-main

-- Download and extract datasets based on the instruction given in [DATASET.md](datasets/DATASET.md)
+- Download and extract datasets into the required folder based on the instruction given in [DATASET.md](datasets/DATASET.md)

 - First navigate to the source directory from the console
   ``` bash